UKCloud/documentation/articles/vmware/vmw-sco.md

 ## Service migration

 You can move your workloads from a local VMware or Hyper-V powered environment onto the UKCloud platform using Migration to the Cloud (powered by Zerto).
-You can find pricing information in the *Pricing Guide* [Assured](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/258024001448268-pricing-document-2018-05-23-0844.pdf) | [Elevated](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/865239482528840-pricing-document-2018-05-23-0844.pdf).
+You can find pricing information in the [*Pricing Guide*](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/258024001448268-pricing-document-2018-05-23-0844.pdf).

 Customers are free to migrate their workloads.
 You can also request a migration through a Service Request.
 Migrations may be between: